FreiJustin/Code1/Diary Entrys/nodes.md

 L02.5_HTML

-- We Activated GitHub Pages which is basically an easy way to make your own webpages with your github repository
+- We Activated GitHub Pages which is basically an easy way to make your own webpages with your github repository<br>
 - Added links to the Tag demonstration and manipulation html files into a new index html file which will be presented in the github page when clicking on the github pages link.

 ## Day 3